An Investigation of a Reputedly Psychologically Abusive Group That Targets

 before confident conclusions can be drawn.

-to make confident, empirically based assertions about the abusiveness of
+confident, empirically based assertions about the abusiveness of allegedly

-measures of the variables under investigation.
-The GPA Scale appears to hold
+variables under investigation.
+The GPA Scale appears to hold much

 and construct and criterion validity studies must be performed.
 The scale

 should be given to large numbers of former and current members from large

 numbers of controversial and mainstream groups (e.g., monastic orders,

 fraternities, mainstream religious adherents).
 An observational scale of